MPodlinska/Relations/README.md

 ## Difficulties with this task:
 We cannot work on tables.
 We are going to open the file and looking on one relation after another relation.

-## Example
+## Example (- means anoother line in the file)
 File with relations:

-*Kasia Andrzej
+-Kasia Andrzej
-*Andrzej Tomek
+-Andrzej Tomek
-Tomek Julia
+-Tomek Julia
-Julia Zuzanna
+-Julia Zuzanna
-Zuzanna Ola
+-Zuzanna Ola
-Ola Krystian
+-Ola Krystian
-Krystian Sara
+-Krystian Sara
-Sara Dorian
+-Sara Dorian
-Dorian Adam
+-Dorian Adam

 Final file:

-Kasia Tomek
+-Kasia Tomek
-Andrzej Julia
+-Andrzej Julia
-Tomek Kasia Zuzanna
+-Tomek Kasia Zuzanna
-Julia Andrzej Ola
+-Julia Andrzej Ola
-Zuzanna Tomek Krystian
+-Zuzanna Tomek Krystian
-Ola Julia Sara
+-Ola Julia Sara
-Krystian Zuzanna Dorian
+-Krystian Zuzanna Dorian
-Sara Ola Adam
+-Sara Ola Adam
-Dorian Krystian
+-Dorian Krystian
-Adam Sara
+-Adam Sara

 We are going to focus on Krystian.
 Krystian is frinds with Ola and Sara.
 Ola is friends with Zuzanna and Sara is friends with Dorian.
 So for Krystian friend of his firiends are Zuzanna and Dorian.